lucaspellegrinelli/AEDS-UFMG/README.md

-# AEDS-UFMG
+# Programming UFMG

+Some of the activities/homework I had to make in most of the programming classes I took at UFMG.

 PS.
 Some of the codes may be work in progress.

-Some of the activities/homework I had to make in my Programming (called AEDS since the real name is "Algorithms and Data Structures" translated freely) classes at UFMG.